kammitama5/kammitama5.github.io/_posts/2018-5-23-Wednesday-May-23rd.md

   welding, machining, robotics and then programming), and I felt so alienated from the students initially because no one wanted to talk to me, so I'd sit up front.
 I was an anomaly and the teacher immediately took a liking to me, because he was a bit of one, also.
 They'd mostly speak in Korean and ignore me.
 I made friends with the receptionist, and she taught me some Korean (specifically how to say "potato chips" LOL).
-Eventually, they warmed up to me, but ever term I expected that no one would speak to me.
+Eventually, they warmed up to me, but every term I expected that no one would speak to me.
 - I felt so alone that I would hang out at this restaurant (now defunct) and the cooks and the head waiter and the owner took a liking to me.
 So the people in my class wouldn't speak to me and I didn't want to hang out with them, and I would